 Closed December 14, after four previews

 Breakfast at Tiffany’s had a lot going for it, with a score by Bob Merrill (Funny Girl, Carnival!), book and direction by Abe Burrows (Guys and Dolls, How to Succeed…), Mary Tyler Moore and Richard Chamberlain starring, and a popular Truman Capote novella for its source material—which had only five years previous received a highly successful movie adaptation starring Audrey Hepburn.
 In fact, it was the most hotly anticipated production of its season and had the highest advance sales.
-Nevertheless, the show was plagued with many issues—and rewrites—during its two out-of-town tryouts, and when the show arrived in New York, producer David Merrick decided that despite the healthy advance the show was in no shape to open.
+Nevertheless, the show was plagued with many issues—and rewrites—during its two out-of-town tryouts, and when the show arrived in New York (with a new book by Edward Albee), producer David Merrick decided that despite the healthy advance the show was in no shape to open.
 The show did receive a live cast album featuring the original Broadway cast, and in 1995, a studio cast recording of the score was produced featuring Faith Prince, Hal Linden, Jonathan Freeman, Ron Raines, Patrick Cassidy, and original co-star Sally Kellerman.

 2. The Freaking Out of Stephanie Blake